Choosing the correct stream settings can help you reach the right audience and get the best quality stream.

 You can easily create a new stream using the same settings as a previous stream.
 The new stream will copy all of the previous stream’s metadata, settings, and the stream key.
 You’ll have a chance to change the stream after it’s created.
 To get started, select your stream and click Reuse settings.

-Choose these settings when you create a stream or by clicking Edit from the stream settings page.
+Choose these settings when you create a stream or by clicking Edit from the stream settings page or when you schedule a stream.

 Rights Management page